Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Emergence of pseudogap in quark excitation spectra

 Similar pseudogap phenomena owing to the soft modes of the QCD-CP have been explored in Ref.~\cite{Kitazawa:2014sga}.
 In this case, however, it was found that the quark spectrum has an intricate rich structure.
 In a thermal relativistic system, it is known that a simple boson-exchange interaction leads to the mass gap in fermionic excitations, called the thermal mass.
 When the boson that couples to the fermions is massless, the fermionic excitation has two branches, one of which is called the plasmino.
-It is also known that the case where the boson mass is nonzero, the fermionic spectrum exhibits three-peak structure; in addition to the normal and plasmino modes, there emerges almost massless mode.
-In Ref.~\cite{Kitazawa:2007ep,Kitazawa:2006zi}, the emergence of such a three-peak structure is confirmed near the chiral phase transition in the chiral limit.
-The analysis is then extended to the QCD-CP in Ref.~\cite{Kitazawa:2014sga}; see also \cite{Kitazawa:2005mp,Kitazawa:2013zya} for the case of $\mu=0$.
+It is also known that when the boson mass is nonzero and at the same order as $T$, the fermionic spectrum exhibits three-peak structure~\cite{Kitazawa:2006zi,Kitazawa:2007ep}; in addition to the normal and plasmino modes, there emerges an almost massless mode.
+In Ref.~\cite{Kitazawa:2005mp}, the emergence of such a three-peak structure is confirmed near the chiral phase transition in the chiral limit at $\mu=0$.
+The analysis is then extended to the QCD-CP in Ref.~\cite{Kitazawa:2013zya,Kitazawa:2014sga}.